How to Learn Linux Step by Step: A guide for beginners

 What Is Linux?

-Let’s explain How to Learn Linux Step by Step, first explain what it is.
+Let’s explain How to Learn Linux Step by Step.
+First, explain what it is.
 Linux is an open-source operating system like other operating systems such as Microsoft Windows, Google, Android, iOS, and Apple Mac O. An operating system allows the interaction between computer hardware and software.
 Most importantly, It sends Input to get processed by the processor and delivers output to the hardware to present it, so this is the essential function of an operating system.
 However, it makes many other important tasks.
+You can also check our reasons to love Linux.

 History of Linux and Open Source Software